google/eng-practices/README.md

 *   **CL**: Stands for "changelist," which means one self-contained change that has been submitted to version control or which is undergoing code review.
     Other organizations often call this a "change" or a "patch."
-*   **LGTM**: Means "Looks Good to Me."
-It is what a code reviewer says when approving a CL.
+*   **LGTM**: Means "Lets Get This Merged."
+It is what a code reviewer says when they have given up debating a CL and are roling over in defeat.

 ## License